 Why mush?
 Mushing can be exciting!
 It can also be surprisingly peaceful and satisfying - there's nothing quite like watch malamutes doing what they were bred to do.
 It's a beautiful experience, and the dogs love it!

 What equipment do I need?
 Mushing is one of the more equipment-heavy activities we do with our dogs.
-While some may choose the skijoring route of winter dog sports, mushing requires a sled.
-These can range in size and price - the kicksled is small and suited to a small team of 1-2 dogs, but a real sled is ideal.
+While some may choose the skijoring route, which only requires 1-2 dogs, mushing requires a sled.
+These can range in size and price.
+The kicksled is small and suited to a team of 1-2 dogs, but a real sled is ideal.
 You will need a harness, gangline with a shock-absorber, snow-hook, and more!

 What do I earn?
 Dogs can earn a Working Team Dog title (WTD) by running at least 40 miles with each excursion at least ten miles in length.
 Dogs can earn a Working Lead Dog title (WLD) if they run the requirements as a single lead dog (as opposed to a double lead, which is two dogs working together in the lead position).
 The titles are awarded by the Alaskan Malamute Club of America.
 See the AMCA website for more information.